-We have identified areas where we believe it is most likely that schools may face additional costs, as a result of the coronavirus (COVID-19) outbreak.
+We have identified areas where we believe it is most likely that schools may have faced additional costs, as a result of coronavirus (COVID-19).

-- increased premises related costs (including utilities and resources needed to keep the school open, such as hygiene services) associated with keeping schools open during the Easter and/or summer half term holidays, for vulnerable children and the children of critical workers, over and above the costs that schools would have faced in other circumstances
+Including utilities and resources needed to keep the school open, such as hygiene services.
+Costs associated with keeping schools open during the Easter and/or summer half term holidays, for vulnerable children and the children of critical workers, over and above the costs that schools would have faced in other circumstances

 - costs to schools arising before the introduction of the national voucher scheme

-For costs relating to the summer holidays that are not covered by the Covid Summer Food Fund, schools will be able to claim for this in the autumn.
+For costs relating to the summer holidays that are not covered by the Covid Summer Food Fund, schools will be able to claim for this in the second claims window in December.

-If schools arrange food parcels in the summer holidays, these can only be ordered for children in receipt of free school meals before the summer holidays begin.
+If schools arranged food parcels in the summer holidays, these could only be ordered for children in receipt of free school meals before the summer holidays began.